-10 Fancy Facts About Poodles
+10 Facts About Poodles

-There’s a lot you might not know about France’s national dog.
+Poodles are easily recognized for their textured, curly fur.
+But there’s a lot you might not know about France’s national dog.

-1. They’re actually from Germany.
+1. Poodles are actually from Germany.

 What do poodles have to do with puddles?
 While poodles today have connotations of wealth and luxury, they were bred to work.
 The athletic dogs are excellent swimmers and were used by hunters to retrieve ducks and other birds from the water.
 They even have a “soft mouth,” so they can gently pick up wounded or dead game.
 In France, the dogs were called caniche, or “duck dog.”

-3. The fancy ‘do has a purpose.
+3. Their fancy ‘do has a purpose.